supportpal/helpdesk-install/templates/aws/eb/dependencies.md

     2. Mount targets

-       Select the EFS security group we created earlier for each mount target.
+       Select the EFS security group we created earlier for each mount target. (keep note of the chosen subnets) For HA deployment, make sure to add at least 2 availability zones.

 7. File system policy